What Not to Say To Insurance Adjuster

 When you’re talking to the insurance adjusters the best advice I can give is to remain calm and stick to pure facts.
 If you find yourself answering their questions with “I think” you need to stop and rephrase to include only factual information.

-Dealing with an insurance claim and the insurance adjuster is frustrating on your own, which is why I became an auto accident attorney.
+Dealing with an insurance claim and the insurance adjuster is frustrating on your own, which is why I became an Orlando car accident lawyer.
 A lawyer such as myself can assist injured drivers who are in the process of dealing with an insurance adjuster.